alfonsof/google-cloud-java-examples/README.md

 These examples show how to use Java 8 and Google Cloud Client Library for Java in order to manage services on Google Cloud Platform.

-Google Cloud Client Library for Java allows Java developers to write software that makes use of Google Cloud services like Compute Engine and Cloud storage.
+Google Cloud Client Library for Java allows Java developers to write software that makes use of Google Cloud services like Compute Engine and Cloud Storage.

 ## Quick start